coinstopio/coinstopio.docs/docs/Ledger/LedgerLive/LedgerLiveDesktop/GettingStartedMac.md

 ### Before You Begin

--   Ensure you have the appropriate cryptocurrency application installed on the device.
-For example, if you want to create an Zcash account, you will need to have the Zcash application installed - this can be achieved via the Ledger Manager function inside Ledger Live
+Ensure you have the appropriate cryptocurrency application installed on the device.
+For example, if you want to create an Zcash account, you will need to have the Zcash application installed - this can be achieved via the Ledger Manager function inside Ledger Live.

--   If you have a new and unused account, the add account feature will not work.
+If you have a new and unused account, the add account feature will not work.
 You can only add additional accounts if all accounts of that specific cryptocurrency have seen at least one transaction.

 ### Instructions

 1. Type the name of the cryptocurrency or search within the drop-down menu to select the cryptocurrency you wish to make an account for
 2. Click **next**
 3. Connect and unlock your device, open the app of the selected crypto asset
-    _Note: For Windows users, this step might take a few moments_
 4. Click **next**.

-    _Ledger Live will check the blockchain to see if your Ledger device manages any existing accounts.
-If any pre-existing accounts are found, they will be displayed_
+    >Ledger Live will check the blockchain to see if your Ledger device manages any existing accounts.
+If any pre-existing accounts are found, they will be displayed
 5. In the **add new account** section, ensure the account you wish to add bears a check mark to be added.
 Choose a name for the account you wish to add if you desire
 6. Click **add account(s)**